YuanDaoze/GUI-Agents-Paper-List/README.md

 - dataset: If a new dataset is created and published.
 - benchmark: If a new benchmark is established (add "dataset" if there's a new training set).
 - primary Innovation: List the main focus or innovation in the study.
-- Common Abbreviations: Include commonly used abbreviations associated with the paper if not already in the title or TLDR.
+- Common Abbreviations: Include commonly used abbreviations associated with the paper. (e.g., seeact)

 For missing information, use "Unknown."